nvkelso/carto-css-map-styling/README.md

 * MSS for the Map CSS styling definition.
 * MML for the datasources and their layering.

+    _NOTE: Map CSS MML spec can embed the MSS part rather than linking to external file (the default)._

     _NOTE: Map CSS MML spec can be implemented in either JSON and XML formats._

     _NOTE: Data source definition can be inline or an import in the MML.
 From cascadnik/carto 2.0. ¿Easy in XML format, harder in JSON?_